Queer ecology: History

-Heterosexism and the environment
+Heteronormativity and the environment

-Queer ecology recognizes that people often associate heterosexuality with the idea of "natural", in contrast to, for example, homosexuality, which people associate with "unnatural".
-These expectations of sexuality and nature often influence scientific studies of non-human wildlife.
-The natural world often defies the heteronormative notions held by scientists, helping humans to redefine our cultural understanding of what is "natural" and also how we "queer" environmental spaces.
-For example, in "The Feminist Plant: Changing Relations with the Water Lily", Prudence Gibson and Monica Gagliano explain how the water lily defies heterosexist notions.
-They argue that because the water lily is so much more than its reputation as a "pure" or "feminine" plant, we need to reevaluate our understandings of plants and acknowledge the connection between plant biology and models for cultural practice through a feminist lens.
+Queer ecology recognizes that people often associate heteronormativity with the idea of "natural", in contrast to, for example, homosexuality, trans, and non-binary identities, which people generally, under particular structures, associate with the "unnatural".
+These expectations of sexuality and nature often influence scientific studies of the non-human.
+The natural world often defies the heteronormative notions held by scientists, helping humans to redefine our cultural understanding of what "natural" is and therefore how we might be able to "queer" environmental spaces.
+For example, in 'The Feminist Plant: Changing Relations with the Water Lily,' Prudence Gibson and Monica Gagliano explain how the water lily defies heterosexist notions.
+They argue that because the water lily is so much more than its reputation as a "pure" or "feminine" plant, we need to reevaluate our understanding of plants and acknowledge the connections between plant biology and models for cultural practice, through a feminist lens.